Policies & Procedures

 - Letters of commitment from the principals of individual schools to be involved in the project

 All proposals, contracts, and sub-contracts must be approved through UTC’s internal approval process.
-This process is completed electronically using the Evisions online system.
+This process is completed electronically using the Cayuse/Evisions online system.

-- At least 5 business days before the deadline, the Principal Investigator (PI) must log into Evisions from any computer and complete a Proposal Questionnaire.
-Resource documents on how to complete this questionnaire may be found on the Evisions Help Documents page of our website and through embedded links in the Evisions system.
-The PI will need to attach, at a minimum, a finalized budget, a narrative draft, and an outside interests disclosure form for each proposla team member to their Evisions proposal questionnaire.
+- At least 5 business days before the deadline, the Principal Investigator (PI) must log into Cayuse/Evisions from any computer and complete a Proposal Questionnaire.
+Resource documents on how to complete this questionnaire may be found on the Cayuse/Evisions Help Documents page of our website and through embedded links in the Evisions system.
+The PI will need to attach, at a minimum, a finalized budget, a narrative draft, and an outside interests disclosure form for each proposal team member to their Evisions proposal questionnaire.

 - All PIs (including the PI that completed the questionnaire) and Co-PIs listed in Evisions will be prompted to certify the questionnaire for accuracy.

 - Once approval is secured from all appropriate administrators, the PI should schedule a meeting with his or her ORSP Staff Liaison to submit the proposal to the funding agency.

-ORSP is happy to answer any questions that you may have regarding the Evisions system or the internal approval process.
+ORSP is happy to answer any questions that you may have regarding the Cayuse/Evisions system or the internal approval process.
 Do not hesitate to contact us!

 ORSP is the central hub for proposal submissions, and all proposals, contract bids, and sub-contracts must be reviewed and approved by ORSP and appropriate UTC administrators through the internal approval process.
 The internal approval process requires that proposal writers submit to ORSP staff a complete and correct budget and a narrative description of the project (a draft or executive summary is appropriate) no later than 5 business days in advance of the deadline.
-See the Grant Proposal Checklist for details on proposal development requirements and recommended strategies.
-The UTC Faculty Handbook also has helpful information (see section 7.3.2)
+See the Proposal Process Checklist for details on proposal development requirements and recommended strategies.
+The UTC Faculty Handbook also has helpful information (see section 7.3.2).